Pythagorean tuning

 The Pythagorean scale is any scale which can be constructed from only pure perfect fifths (3:2) and octaves (2:1).
 In Greek music it was used to tune tetrachords, which were composed into scales spanning an octave.
 A distinction can be made between extended Pythagorean tuning and a 12-tone Pythagorean temperament.
 Extended Pythagorean tuning corresponds 1-on-1 with western music notation and there is no limit to the number of fifths.
-In 12-tone Pythagorean temperament however one is limited by 12-tones per octave and one cannot play most music according to the Pythagorean system corresponding to the enharmonic notation, instead one finds that for instance the diminished sixth becomes a "wolf fifth".
+In 12-tone Pythagorean temperament however one is limited by 12-tones per octave and one cannot play most music according to the Pythagorean system corresponding to the enharmonic notation.
+Instead one finds that for instance the diminished sixth becomes a "wolf fifth".

 Method

-12-tone Pythagorean temperament is based on a stack of intervals called perfect fifths, each tuned in the ratio 3:2, the next simplest ratio after 2:1.
+12-tone Pythagorean temperament is based on a sequence of perfect fifths, each tuned in the ratio 3:2, the next simplest ratio after 2:1 (the octave).
 Starting from D for example (D-based tuning), six other notes are produced by moving six times a ratio 3:2 up, and the remaining ones by moving the same ratio down: